Need to talk? Call 1800 882 436.

 What is disability and parenting support?

-If you are caring for a child with a disability, there is support available to you.
-This page will help you find and get the right support for your family.
+If you are caring for a child with a disability, there is support available for you.
+This page will help you find and get the right supports for your family.

 National Disability Insurance Scheme

 The NDIS is available across Australia.
-You can check whether your child is eligible.
+You can check whether your child is eligible at the NDIS website.

 Payments for carers

 Most financial support services are coordinated by Centrelink.
-You may be entitled to:
+You may be eligible to receive the following payments.

-• Carer Payment: An income support payment if you give constant care to someone who has a severe disability.
+• Carer Payment — a payment for giving constant care to someone with a disability.

-• Carer Allowance: An additional fortnightly payment if you give daily care to someone who has a disability.
+• Carer Allowance — a fortnightly payment for giving daily care to someone with a disability.

 Financial support for health care

 You may also be eligible for a Health Care Card.
-This gives discounts on prescription medication and concession prices on items like public transport tickets, taxi fares and utility bills.
+This gives you discounts on prescription medicines.
+It may also give you concession prices on things like public transport and utility bills.

 Support in your state or territory

-There are other health and support services available, depending which state or territory you live in.
-For example, they may pay for aids and equipment to help improve your child’s quality of life.
+There are other health and support services available.
+These depend on which state or territory you live in.

 Non-profit and charity support services

-Reimagine Australia helps families of children who have a disability or developmental delay find services and navigate the service system.
-It’s a good starting point to find out about what services are available to you.
+Reimagine Australia helps families of children with a disability or developmental delay to find support services.
+It's a good starting point to find out about what services are available to you.

-Siblings Australia provides support, information and resources for the siblings and families of children who have a disability, chronic disease or mental illness.
+Siblings Australia provides support, information and resources.
+These aim to support the siblings and families of children with a:

 Parent support groups